ValeryVerkhoturov/academic-digest/README.md

 **What it does**:
 - Uses SerpAPI to search Google Scholar
-- Searches for papers referencing "Exploring ChatGPT and its impact on society MA Haque, S Li"
+- Searches for papers referencing to user query (ex.
+'Exploring ChatGPT and its impact on society MA Haque, S Li')
 - Extracts paper metadata and saves results to `cites.csv`

 **Output**: `cites.csv` - Contains paper metadata and PDF URLs